thinknathan/corescript/README.md

 # RPG Maker MV CoreScript

+## Project Introduction

+"RPG Maker MV CoreScript" is a game engine for 2D games that runs on the browser.
+"RPG Maker MV CoreScript" is designed as a game engine dedicated to "RPG Maker MV", the latest work of "RPG Maker" series of 2DRPG world number one software with more than 20 years history, and more than 1000 games are running.
+(February 2017)

 ## This Fork

 This fork introduces opinionated changes and is not necessarily a drop-in replacement for the default RPG Maker MV scripts.

-- Updated to use PIXI v6.x and PIXI-Tilemap v2.1.4
+- Updated to use PIXI v6.4.x and PIXI-Tilemap v2.1.4
 - Uses PIXI equivalents whenever possible instead of the Bitmap object
 - Uses PIXI.BitmapText for fast, memory-efficient text
 - Allows windows to overlap each other
 - Added FPS check to switch on/off fluid timestep
 - Switched to the PIXI.App model
 - Gamestats (performance monitoring plugin) integration

+### Compatibility Breaks

 - REMOVED: Picture blend modes
 - REMOVED: Picture smooth scaling
 - REMOVED: HTML5Audio
 - REMOVED: Gradients in gauges
+- StorageManager has been renamed and is no longer compatible with plugins that alter saving/loading.
 - NOTE: "Window Color" in the System menu of the editor is now applied differently than the default scripts.
 The default value of (0, 0, 0) is black.
 Using pure white (255, 255, 255) will disable it.

-## Added hooks
+### Added hooks

 - Added Game_Battler.onApplyDamage(action, target, value)
 - Added Game_Battler.onReceiveDamage(action, source, value)